thevtm/LeetCode/README.md

 ## Usage

-Test files can be run using the following command `npm test -- ./src/example.test.ts`.
+Test files can be run using the following command `npm vitest ./src/example.test.ts`.
 Non test files can only be ran in the LeetCode environment.